 What Can I Season the Chicken With?

-How to Make Smothered Chicken with Gravy
+How to Make Smothered Chicken Thighs

 - Ensure the chicken thighs are dry and season both sides of the chicken.